Gianguyen1234/A-collected-of-browsers-around-the-wolrd/README.md

-Perfect — let’s update the README to mention that the site is live on GitHub Pages too.

-Here’s the improved version:

----

 # Global Browser Directory 🌎

 A static educational website that provides information about web browsers from around the world.
 It highlights different browsers, their unique features, and functionalities.